Deemed University MBBS Fees 2026: Lowest-Fee List, Total 4.5-Year Cost & MCC Cutoffs

 Ranked #2 — Sri Basaveshwara (SJM) Chitradurga (Karnataka P-Quota)

 P-Quota Annual: ₹12L.
 Total 4.5-yr: ₹54L.
 All-in 5.5-yr: ~₹70L.
-Why best value: Among the most affordable Karnataka P-Quota seats; non-domicile accessible; reasonable cutoff (~540 NEET); strong clinical exposure for Tier-2 city; lowest Mgmt Quota Total Pkg in Karnataka at ~₹1.58 Cr (option for 350-400 score students).
+Why it stands out: Among the most affordable Karnataka P-Quota seats; non-domicile accessible; reasonable cutoff (~540 NEET); strong clinical exposure for Tier-2 city; lowest Mgmt Quota Total Pkg in Karnataka at ~₹1.58 Cr (option for 350-400 score students).

 Ranked #3 — MIMER Talegaon, Pune (Maharashtra State Quota)

 Maharashtra Domicile only: ₹11.30L/year.
 Total 4.5-yr: ₹50.85L.
 All-in 5.5-yr: ~₹70L.
-Why best value: Premium Pune location; serene campus; strong academic rigor; FRA-regulated pricing prevents arbitrary increment.
+Why it stands out: Premium Pune location; serene campus; strong academic rigor; FRA-regulated pricing prevents arbitrary increment.
 Best Maharashtra State Quota option for students with NEET 540-600 who couldn't get GMC.

-21. Final Strategic Summary: Choosing the Right MBBS Fee Path
+Final Strategic Summary: Choosing the Right MBBS Fee Path

 The 2026 MBBS fee landscape rewards strategic, data-driven decision-making.
 Across the dozens of Deemed Universities and private colleges in Maharashtra and Karnataka, the right pick depends on three interlocking factors: your NEET score, your domicile state, and your honest family budget ceiling.

 Students with NEET scores above 600 should target AIQ Government via MCC first — the ₹3 Lakh total cost over 5.5 years remains unbeatable, even compared to the cheapest private MBBS.
 Students in the 500-600 range should aggressively pursue Karnataka P-Quota, which delivers premium private education at ₹54-70 Lakhs all-in cost.
-Students in the 350-500 range should weigh the cost-benefit of Maharashtra Deemed (₹95L-1.40 Cr) against Karnataka Q-Quota (₹1.58-2 Cr) — both offer comparable clinical training, but Maharashtra Deemed colleges tend to have larger campuses and stronger alumni networks.
+Students in the 350-500 range should weigh the cost-benefit of Maharashtra Deemed (₹95L-1.45 Cr) against Karnataka Q-Quota (₹1.58-2 Cr) — both offer comparable clinical training, but Maharashtra Deemed colleges tend to have larger campuses and stronger alumni networks.

 Apply for every applicable scholarship in parallel with admission: MahaDBT for Maharashtra residents, KEA scholarships for Karnataka students, Section 80E tax deductions for any education loan, and Pradhan Mantri Vidya Lakshmi Karyakram for cross-state students.
 Stack these benefits — they routinely reduce effective cost by 30-60% for eligible students.